Electronics recycling - Frequently asked questions

 - Recycle - All kinds of metals, glass and other materials from electronic waste can be recycled.

-Elecrics are disassembled in Albeta and the recovered plastics, metals and glass are sold in marketplaces around the world.
+Electrics are disassembled in Alberta and the recovered plastics, metals and glass are sold in marketplaces around the world.

 Can I recycle electronics that still work?